 - Risk management

 - Internal audit function

 - Follow-up on management action plans

 - Accountability reports

-With respect to evaluations, the Committee will:
+With respect to evaluations, the AEC will do the following:

 - Review and advise on the terms of reference, scope and timing of any planned evaluation;